 • Mallard Train

-Stevenage Football club in a clay tile surrounded by the red and white colours
+• Stevenage Football Club: represented in a clay tile surrounded by its iconic red and white colours

-8 rainbow colours to show the 8 neighbourhoods/ Pride
+• 8 rainbow colours: represents the 8 neighbourhoods / Pride

 Want a Nala Cat tile of your own …